fastlane/ci/docs/Projects.md

 # Projects

-A project in fastlane.ci is defined as a combination of a git repo + a trigger.
+A project in fastlane.ci is defined as a combination of a git repo (+ sometimes a branch) + a trigger.

 - A git repo can have any number of projects associated
 - You can have any number of projects using the same git repo and trigger **type**